Iasa-Global/btabok/pages/engagement_model/engagement.md

 ## What Jobs is the Customer Doing

 The work on Jobs to Be Done focuses on what a customer is trying to do, not what product they are using.
 For example, while a person may order a bottle of wine at dinner, they may be trying to impress a client with their sophistication.
 There are countless examples, but the most famous is “People don’t want a quarter-inch drill.
 They want a quarter-inch hole.” – Theodore Levitt.
-The goal of using the Jobs to Be Done method is to understand what the customer is trying to achieve and align architecture decisions with that goal.
+The goal of using the Jobs to Be Done method is to understand what the customer is trying to achieve and then align architecture decisions with that goal.
 For example, a customer often does not want to take a flight; they want to be at a meeting in a particular city at a specific time.
 Thus the architect is actively focused on helping the customer to finish their job, not simply interact with the company.

 ![image001](media/engagement004.png)

-The strategy has done fantastic work with the JTBD canvases.
+Strategyn has done fantastic work with the JTBD canvases.
 They provide significant business thought leadership, and their work can be found here: [https://strategyn.com/jobs-to-be-done/](https://strategyn.com/jobs-to-be-done/?gclid=CjwKCAiA6seQBhAfEiwAvPqu17VCLBjeX6BJ7DbeMNrvkm2zld5N98Qbt0qSiidyuRmYFNz1ZVWOKRoCvqkQAvD_BwE){:target="_blank"}.
 Their canvases have offered many of the thought patterns that shaped the customer elements of the BTABoK Structured Canvas Approach.

 Doing things right requires an up-front investment of time.
 Asking difficult questions causes discomfort, people struggle, awkward silences ensue.
 Architects will need to get comfortable with the unknown.
 Market researchers and product developers can focus too heavily on the superficial questions— probing into whether customers like this or that better.
 People miss the decisions managers seek to justify their conclusions, and data is rarely readily available about Jobs to be Done.
 Companies already incumbent in an industry tend to ignore \[new\] niches, focusing on their business as they’ve traditionally defined it.